-Invest in an outer layer that will protect you from the cold, wind, and snow (or rain).
+Investing in an outer layer or winter hiking jackets that will protect you from the cold, wind, and snow (or rain) is one of the best winter hiking tips.
 Many winter jackets are designed to be less bulky with a reflective thermal lining that traps your body heat for warmth.
 Having the hood makes such a difference on a cold and windy day.

 Bottom Base Layer Options

 Start with a moisture wicking legging or bottom.
 Again, consider your underwear layer as these are closest to your skin.

 Take note * Cotton is NOT a moisture wicking material and NOT a good option to wear.
 This includes jeans.

 Have you checked the options for fleece-lined leggings or pants?
 They are an option for both men and women.
 Don’t make the mistake of wearing only thin leggings if you are wearing a non-fleece lined snow pant.